nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-ai.md

 to interact with AI services, be them external from external suppliers, or internal from Nuxeo.
 These services can be used in a multitude of ways within the platform.

-The core of the system is a sequence os processors connected with streams.
+The core of the system is a sequence of processors connected with streams.
 At the head of the process there is a filtering system that selects documents to be processed.
 The next step is to call the AI service to apply a classification to the data.
 The final step handles the returned data from the AI service, transforms it to the purpose needed